 Know Them Before They Know You

 Researching the employers who will be at the event is a step many students skip.
 However, it makes a world’s difference in two ways.
 It is one of the most important internship tips.
 First, employers are more interested in talking to someone who has approached them knowingly and wants the internship because their goals and beliefs are in line with the company’s.
 Approaching an employer and not knowing who they are or what they do may make the student seem unprepared.
-Second, as a student who has pre-researched employers, it is so much easier to navigate through the bustling ballroom to find organizations they definitely want to talk to, make an impression on or learn more about.
+Second, as a student who has pre-researched employers, it is so much easier to navigate through the fair to find organizations they definitely want to talk to, make an impression on or learn more about.

 Day of Event